Bruce Dorries, coordinator

 This field of study develops communication skills and knowledge, including oral presentation and writing, research, critical thinking, and media and visual literacy.
 It promotes effective and ethical practice by focusing on how people use messages to create meanings in different contexts, cultures, and media.
 Communication helps prepare students for work in a wide range of careers, graduate school, and for civic and global engagement.

-Requirements for the Major in Communication
+Major in Marketing and Communication

 Requirements for the Minor in Communication